 That said don’t expect this to be a whopping amount, it takes a TON of traffic to make “good” money.

-The ad strategy is often used with an affiliate strategy to multiply your revenue and so it quite passively.
+The ad strategy is often combined with an affiliate strategy to multiply your revenue and do it quite passively.

 - 8 Simple Tactics to Grow Your Mediavine Income, via Twins Mommy